wackyengineering/smoke-detector/README.md

 # Smoked Detector Project
-This repository contains the Ardunio code for our smoke detector project.
+This repository contains the Ardunio code and wiring schematic for our smoke detector project.

 YouTube:

+Components: